nemesisdb/nemesisdb/docs/docs/intro.md

   - A session can expire, after which, the keys are deleted
   - Sessions are created with the `SH_NEW` command, which returns a session token
   - The session token is used in key value commands to interact with data only in that session
-  - Key-value data can be persisted to the filesystem
+  - Session data can be persisted to the filesystem
-  - Key-value data can be restored from file at startup or with a command at runtime
+  - Session data can be restored from file at startup or with a command at runtime

 Sessions Disabled:
   - A single map contains all key values
   - No need to supply a session token with each command
-  - Persisting key-value data without sessions not implemented yet
+  - Data can be persisted to the filesystem
+  - Data can be restored from file at startup or with a command at runtime
-  - Higher throughput and less memory overhead
+  - Lower memory usage and latency

 Time Series:
   - Basic support to store, get, index and conditionally find
+  - No data persistence

 <br/>